AnabasisXu/TIL-of-Anabasis-Xu/emacs/edit_input_area_in_emacs.md

-## Atomic-chrome + GhostText for great editing experience in Chromium
+# Atomic-chrome + GhostText for great editing experience in Chromium

-Today I need to use some simple HTML script in a reply to a GitHub issue.
+Today I need to write some simple HTML script in a reply to a GitHub issue.
 Tried the built-in ACE editor of [Surfingkeys](https://chromewebstore.google.com/detail/surfingkeys/gfbliohnnapiefjpjlpjnehglfpaknnc).
 Having a Vim editor directly in your browser is nice, I but two things are bugging me:

-1. The text area is too small
+1. The text area is too small.
 2. No support for surround editing for tags.
 3. Easy to mistype ESC, losing the focus on the editor.
 Then you have to click it to make focus come back to it.